luciancooper/cli-screencast/website/docs/options.md

 #### theme «`Object`» {#theme}

 Terminal theme specification object.
-See the [themes](theme.md) section for more details.
+See the [themes](theme.md) page for more details.

 #### fontFamily «`string`» {#fontFamily}